BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 ### Anatomy of a Dialog Timeline File

 Dialogue timeline files are broken down into a several sections, the biggest of which—EffectComponents—I'll be covering last.
-The EffectComponents section contains most of the actual information about the dialogue being played, so it is both extremely lengthy, and references a majority of the other sections in the timeline files.
+The EffectComponents section contains most of the information about the dialogue being played, so it is both extremely lengthy, and references a majority of the other sections in the timeline files.
 Covering the others first will make the EffectComponents section make a lot more sense.
 I'll be covering each other section in the order they appear in the files, skipping the EffectComponents for now.

 These sections are: